 Link light rail fare key findings: More than 4,000 people completed at least one survey question on Link light rail, fares, parking fees or demographics.
-Respondents had a slight preference (50.14%) for Option A, a distance-based light rail fare, similar to the status quo, as opposed to Option B, a flat fare across the service area.
+Respondents had a slight preference (50.14%) for Option A, a distance-based light rail fare, as opposed to Option B, a flat fare across the service area.
 Although respondents had a slight preference for distance-based fares, many respondents in open-ended comments conveyed their desire for lower fares or elimination of fares altogether.

-Many respondents felt that revenue could improve if Sound Transit changed the way in which it collects or enforces fares at the station.
+Many respondents felt that revenue could improve if Sound Transit changed the way in which it collects or enforces fares.
 Respondents also emphasized their desire for improved safety and enforcement of existing rider rules and policies.

-Parking fee key findings: Almost half of respondents (48%) preferred Option A, which offered a tiered daily fee (\$2-4) with the option of reserved area permits.
+Parking fee key findings: Almost half of respondents (48%) preferred Option A, which offered a tiered daily fee (\$2-4) with the option of reserved parking permits.
 34% preferred Option C which offered a flat daily fee (\$4) without the option of reserved permits.
 18% preferred Option B, which offered a wider range of variable daily fees (\$2-8) with no reserved permit option.
-While the majority of respondents preferred Option A, many respondents expressed opposition to any increase in parking fees, stating that free parking was essential for encouraging ridership.
+While most respondents preferred Option A, many opposed any increase in parking fees, stating that free parking was essential for encouraging ridership.
 With an increase in fees, riders suggested they would opt to drive all the way to their destination.